Mahmudulazad/data_analysis_excl_dashboard/README.md

-# data_analysis_excl_dashboard
+# 🦟 Dengue Dashboard – Dhaka Region
+## 📌 Project Overview
+This project is an interactive Excel Dashboard designed to analyze dengue patient data from the Dhaka region.
-Excel Dashboard for Dengue Analysis – Interactive visualization of patient demographics, diagnostic markers, and high-risk areas in Dhaka region.
+It highlights key health insights such as patient demographics, area-wise dengue cases, diagnostic markers, and high-risk groups.